clade/PyDAQmx/doc/usage.rst

 ==================

-The :mod:`PyDAQmx` module uses :mod:`ctypes` to interface with the NI-DAQmx dll.
+The :mod:`PyDAQmx` module uses :mod:`ctypes` to interface with the NI-DAQmx dll on Windows or the NI-DAQmx or NI-DAQmxBase so on Linux.
 We thus advise users of :mod:`PyDAQmx` to read and understand the documentation of :mod:`ctypes`.

 Three core modules are defined, and one higher-level object-oriented module: